kebaldwi/DNAC-TEMPLATES/LABS/LAB2-Onboarding-Template/README.md

 1. Navigate to the **Template Editor** within DNA Center through the menu *Tools>Template Editor*
    ![json](./images/DNAC-NavigateTemplate.png?raw=true "Import JSON")
-2. With the template editor right click the gear icon to the right of onboarding templates and click Import within the menu
+2. Within the **template editor** right click the gear icon to the right of onboarding templates and click Import within the menu
    ![json](./images/DNAC-TemplateImport.png?raw=true "Import JSON")
 3. Click the link to select files from the local computer
    ![json](./images/DNAC-TemplateSelection.png?raw=true "Import JSON")